wwsalmon/postulate/README.md

-# Updately Pro
+# Postulate (formerly Updately Pro)

-Updately is an all-in-one tool for collecting and publishing your knowledge.
+Postulate is an all-in-one tool for collecting and publishing your knowledge.

 Built on Next.js and MongoDB.